GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Every program has (at least) two purposes: the one for which it was written and another for which it wasn't.
+> ### A year spent in artificial intelligence is enough to make one believe in God.
 >
 > ~ *Alan Perlis*